 Paid and earned media will come together.

-Earned media has kept its place as a highly sought-after outcome of a good public relations campaign.
-In an era plagued by charges of “fake news”, the influence of trusted brand domains and recognizable journalism is more important than ever.
-However, earned media alone may not be enough in today’s highly competitive social content landscape.
-PR professionals will need to understand how to use content tools and paid content techniques to amplify the earned Andy shared content that results from their efforts.
-In 2018 we can also expect to see continuation of the branded content trend as major companies adopt traditional journalistic techniques, along with technology-assisted storytelling, in the creation of high-quality content to engage customers.
+Earned media has kept its value as a public relations outcome.
+In an era plagued by charges of “fake news,” the influence of trusted brand domains and recognizable journalism is more important than ever.
+However, earned media alone may not be enough in today’s competitive social content landscape.
+PR professionals will need to understand how to use content tools and paid techniques to amplify the earned and shared content that results from their efforts.
+In 2018 we’ll see a continuation of the branded content trend as major companies adopt traditional journalistic techniques, along with technology-assisted storytelling, to create engaging content.

 Ad dollars will move to influencer marketing.

 The competition for consumer mindshare has meant that marketers realize the value of engagement created by influencer relationships.
-We’ve also seen an expansion of what are called influencers, from academic experts, authors, and analysts, to political pundits, creators, and youthful YouTubers.
+We’ve also seen an expansion of those we call influencers, from academic experts, authors, and analysts, to political pundits, creators, and youthful YouTubers.
 Marketers have been shifting budgets into influencer marketing for the past few years, as paid advertising has declined and the definition of influence has broadened and changed.
-Over the past few years, so-called micro-influencers have been popular as a cost-effective and relatuveky automated tool as well, But 2018 will likely see a move to deeper, more long-term, more organic influencer partnerships.
+Over the past few years, so-called micro-influencers have been popular as a cost-effective and relatively automated tool as well.
+But 2018 will likely see a move to deeper, more long-term, more organic influencer partnerships.
 It may also set up a tussle between PR and marketing for ownership of the influencer budget and relationship.

 Public relations will emerge as a strategic management function.

-Many would say that public relations has already fulfilled its potential as a management discipline, but this is true largely within multinational corporations, and even there, the corporate commmunications function does not always report into the CEO.
+Many would say that public relations has already fulfilled its potential as a management discipline, but this is true largely within multinational corporations, and even there, the corporate communications function does not always report into the CEO.
 Nor has PR embedded itself into academic community and its thought leadership and alumni networks.
-But the commitment of professional organizations like The PR Council and CIPR, which is working toward greater academic involvement by PR leadership, and the work of individual mega-agencies is changing the equation.
-And the decades long efforts to create a true methodology for evaluating outcomes has placed PR on a track to come into its own.SHARE
+But the commitment of professional organizations like The PR Council and CIPR, which is working toward greater academic involvement by PR leadership, is changing the equation.
+So is the work of individual mega-agencies who support the inclusion of a robust PR curriculum at business schools.
+And the decades-long effort to create a true methodology for evaluating outcomes has placed PR on a track to come into its own.SHARE